mmoise/imdb/README.md

 * 2018titles.tsv

 ## Running the app
-Using Maven: `mvn spring-boot:run`.
+Using Maven: `mvn spring-boot:run` from the root directory.
 This will take approx 75 secs to start up

 ### Run Tests
-`mvn test`
+`mvn test` from the root directory

 ### Viewing the Database contents
 Console URL: `http://localhost:8080/h2-console/login.jsp`<br/>